 To get started read the detailed the Task Guidelines and have a look at the Ontology of information types

-A single task is scheduled to run for the first year of the track (2018): classifying tweets by information type (high-level).
+A single task is was run for the first year of the track (2018): classifying tweets by information type (high-level).
 Task guidelines are provided, along with a training dataset where information types and priority levels have been manually annotated for a set of tweets.
 'User' profiles are provided for each event type, defining what is relevant for each event type (this is what the assessors are provided when judging).

 Instructions for downloading the test dataset, including the topics, ontology and tweets can be found at the link below.